Jump to Camino Portugués Stages

 As tourists do, we first visited the Castelo de São Jorge, farther up the hill, then found the Igreja de Santiago as we walked back down the hill towards the Cathedral.
 It was a bit tricky to find the Rúa de Santiago, with all the narrow streets but we were persistent!

 Here we are, at the front of the church, at our first visit here, where you will find the first yellow arrow, in the lower right hand corner of the photo.
-We found the church the day before we started our Camino, to ensure that we were in the right place.
+We found the church the day before we started our Camino, to ensure that we were in the right place and to enjoy the surroundings in the daylight.

 Elle and Rich at the Official Start of the Camino PortuguésElle and Rich at the Official Start of the Camino Portugués

-The official placard for the start in the Portuguese language, below, is smaller and on the lower right side by the church doors.
+The official placard for the official start in the Portuguese language, below, is small and on the lower right side by the church doors.
 The sign also indicates the route is 610 kilometers.
 This would be on the Central Route from Porto.
 Supposedly, the Coastal Route is 640 kilometers, if you stick to the official route and not the Senda Litoral.
-My GPS said that via the Coastal Route, the entire Portuguese Camino was closer to 700 kilometers.
+(My GPS said that via the Coastal Route, the entire Portuguese Camino was closer to 700 kilometers.)

-"Here Begins The Way" in Portuguese, at the Igreja de Santiago in Lisbon, Portugal"Here Begins The Way" in Portuguese
+"Here Begins The Way" in Portuguese, at the Igreja de Santiago in Lisbon, Portugal, Camino Portugués"Here Begins The Way" in Portuguese

 Here we are taking a selfie at the first yellow arrow.
 Our Camino was officially beginning!
 We were filled with anticipation and joy!

-The close-ups of the lookout terrace, shows why it is an amazing place to contemplate life and your Camino.
+The close-ups of the lookout terrace, and its views, show why it is an amazing place to contemplate life and your Camino, by choosing this official starting point!

 The Alfama district as seen from the miradouro is in the next photo.
 The Camino is down there as it follows the river, just a stone's throw away!
 I do love Lisbon!